QubiTO-team/qubito-website/content/forms/qubito-quantum-days-thankyou/_index.en.md

 We have received your registration for QubiTO Quantum Days and added your details to the attendee list.

-While you wait:
-- Keep an eye on your institutional inbox for the event briefing.
+Keep an eye on the Mail for messages and remainders.
-- Follow our [social media](/en/contacts/) to catch pre-event updates and coverage.
-- Explore our [projects](/en/activities/) to see what the team is working on.

-Event highlights may be shared on QubiTO's social channels.